 This is where a small character will get flattened by a larger character, leading to the smaller character getting Squashed Flat against the big character's stomach.
 This may be preceded by a Shadow of Impending Doom, before the big character falls onto the small character.

 Popularized by professional wrestling, where this is most commonly known as a "splash".

 Contrast: Marshmallow Hell

-- In Fullmetal Alchemist, when Ed and Al go to Dr. Marco's house to study alchemy, Ed quickly finds the loving affection of a dog named Alexander.
+- In Fullmetal Alchemist, when Ed and Al go to Shou Tucker's house to study alchemy, Ed quickly finds the loving affection of a dog named Alexander.
 Alexander's shadow was the last thing he usually saw before the giant dog ever-so-lovingly crushed him underneath.

 - A rare serious case in Attack on Titan - this move turns the tide of battle when used by the Colossal Titan, allowing the villains to seize their target and escape.

 - In Yu-Gi-Oh!
 GX Don Zaloog suffers this against Chazz in their duel: Powered by Ojamuscle, the Ojama King bulks up and leaps into the air above Don Zaloog (who had put himself onto the field).
 When the King is overhead, he realizes what's about to happen.
 All that's left of Zaloog is his eyepatch.